The Economics of Formula 1

 Three main groups pay for a race:

 Taxpayers.
-The government of the region that pays to hold the race.
+The government of the region pays to hold the race.

 Motorsport lovers.
 People who pay for tickets, merch, or anything related to the event.